Breakups suck — there’s absolutely no doubt about that.

 Seriously.
 I don’t care if you’re a guy or a girl, tough or sensitive; having a good, long cry is one of the best ways to start to feel a little less horrible.

 Cry in the shower, in bed, cuddled up with an old teddy or while listening to Adele on repeat — just let it all out.
 This step can be repeated as many times as you want, you’ll always feel lighter after a good cry.

-It’s so, so, so, so tempting to lurk your ex immediately after a break up.
+It’s so, so, so tempting to lurk and check on your ex immediately after a break up.

 And a few days after.